Site Search

 Summary

-The Jetson series is currently expanding its product lineup, with options ranging from low-cost products such as the Jetson Nano Developer Kit to the performance-oriented Jetson AGX Orin Developer Kit, allowing customers to choose based on what they want to achieve.
+The Jetson series continues to expand its product lineup, offering options ranging from low-cost products like the Jetson Orin Nano Developer Kit to the performance-focused Jetson AGX Thor Developer Kit, allowing customers to choose based on what they want to achieve.

 I hope the contents of this article will be helpful to those who are interested in the Jetson Developer Kit but are having trouble selecting one.